agenteo/agenteo.github.com/source/_drafts/igorance-driven-development.md

 ## Where is unmaintainable code coming from?

 Your director or CTO might call that technical debt but it's not that.
 That's ignorance driven development and it will cripple progress in your application.

-First let's clarify that *Technical debt* is a word missunderstood and abused by some managers--it refers to a knowledgeble developer making an informed decision about lowering the code maintainability in a specific area to complete a feature in shorter time.
+First let's clarify that *Technical debt* is a word missunderstood and abused by some managers--it refers to a knowledgeably developer making an informed decision about lowering the code maintainability in a specific area to complete a feature in shorter time.

 So if your director might be telling you it's technical debt but in reality it's igorance.

 http://martinfowler.com/bliki/TechnicalDebtQuadrant.html
 http://martinfowler.com/bliki/TechnicalDebt.html

 Creating code not well encapsulated that instead of conveying domain logic concepts is a mix of internal state and properties making it very very hard to understand what's going on.
-This is like an American speaking with an Irish with a very very thick accent--they both are speaking the same language but the American will have an hard time picking up the Irish accent and might ask to repeat or like in my case to send a text message.

-Having an incoming deadline

-Unmaintainable applications lead to inconsistent estimates.

 When looking at unmaintainable code I think of it to be something I've written when I started building software without anyone mentoring me.
 I had to learn about it building large applications and having to deal with my errors so now I want people to avoid my mistakes.

-what the domain logic
 If the developer doesn't know any better

-Developers will build unmaintainable software unless they have experience building and maintaing year lasting projects--you might think that's ok because you don't know if your product will be successful and last.
-That's a fair point but don't you build your business to be successful?
-Then you should build your software with the same mindset.
+Developers will build unmaintainable software unless they have experience building and maintaining year lasting projects

 because the developers did not fully understand the implications of their changes.

 ### Solutions

-Trusting your technical leaders on their initial results can be misleading--concealed from your eyes there could be an accumulation of badly designed code and its clean up cost will kick in when your team can least afford it.
+Blindly trusting your technical leaders on their initial results can be misleading--concealed from your eyes there could be an accumulation of badly designed code and its clean up cost will kick in when your team can least afford it.

 ## BIN